The Connectivity of Millimeter-Wave Networks in Urban Environments Modeled Using Random Lattices

-Consider the case in which the site density $\lambda_s$ is normal.
-The case is equivalent to one where each site has a normal areas.
-For this case with finite $\lambda_s$, considering a typical outdoor mobile located at the origin for simplicity, a lower bound on the connectivity probability $p_c$ defined in (\ref{def:pc}) is derived in this subsection.
+Consider the case in which the site density $\lambda_s$ is finite.
+The case is equivalent to the one where each site has a finite area.
+For this case of finite $\lambda_s$, considering a typical outdoor mobile located at the origin for simplicity, a lower bound on the connectivity probability $p_c$ defined in (\ref{def:pc}) is derived in this subsection.